Euricom/training-workshop-JS-VUE-2017Q1/slides/js-know-your-javascript.md

 ## ES6 Classes vs prototype

-The Person/Manager inheritance but now in ES6
+The Person/Manager inheritance but with classes (ES6)
-(now with classes)

 ```javascript
 class Person {